Nobel Biocare sales grow for first time in two years

 Chief Financial Office Oliver Walker told analysts the company had grown more confident that it could deliver on those forecasts.

-“Nobel Biocare’s 2Q13 results confirm the impression from Straumann’s numbers this week that the market for premium dental implants is recovering towards modest growth,” said J. Safra Sarasin analyst Patrick Hasenboehler, who has a ‘neutral’ rating on the stock.
+“Nobel Biocare’s 2Q13 results confirm the impression from Straumann’s numbers this week that the market for premium dental implants is recovering towards modest growth,” said J. Safra Sarasin analyst David Kaegi, who has a ‘neutral’ rating on the stock.

 In Europe, which makes up 42 percent of sales, revenue rose 3 percent at constant exchange rates, driven by Russia and Eastern Europe and its value brand Alpha-Bio Tec.
 Sales in Spain also grew after many years of decline.